XXLMandalorian013/Mark_Down_Templates/GitHubMDTemplate/GitHubMDTemplate.md

 Once you under stand Section Links, you can also use [markdown-toc](https://ecotrust-canada.github.io/markdown-toc/) to automatically generate a TOC and paste into your Mdarkdown page.

-Here is a TOC from markdown-toc.
+Here is a TOC from markdown-toc's generator.

 ###### Table of Contents